seph-tech/SephCraft/README.md

 Switches to a clean shopping list.
 Shows only materials you still need to buy.
 Calculates total cost to purchase missing mats.

-Auctinator is obviously needed for this addon to work, and is included in rar file.
+Auctinator is obviously needed for this addon to work, and is included.
 It probably works with other Auctinator versions and on other wotlk servers.